 Communities: a list of communities to apply on prefixes received from or advertised by sessions with this AS.

-Properties To Synchronize From PeeringDB: some properties such as the name, the IRR AS-SET and prefix limits can be synchronized from the AS' PeeringDB record.
+Properties To Synchronise From PeeringDB: some properties such as the name, the IRR AS-SET and prefix limits can be synchronised from the AS' PeeringDB record.

 Tags: a list of tags to help identifying and searching for an AS.

 Comments: text to record some notes about the AS.
 Can use Markdown formatting.

 Note that the best way to keep all of these properties up-to-date is to use the PeeringDB integration that can synchronise some of them automatically.